Why should we pay attention to typography?

 Logotypes: Text that is part of a logo or brand name has no minimum contrast requirement.

 Colors meet the requirements on AA level and for AAA but only for fonts over 18pt.

 Brightness and color diff has failed.

-If we want to provide fonts accessible for everyone we have to remember about colour blindness people.
+If we want to provide fonts that are accessible for everyone we have to remember about colour blind people.